Mienjung97/Number_guesser_PP2/README.md

 # Features

 ## Navigation
-- The Navigation of the webpage is vers straight forward: To display the game, the heading is telling him to input a username, the focus is set to the username input.
-After confirming their username via the submit button or the "enter" key, the game will be displayed and the username input will be hiden.
+- The Navigation of the webpage is vers straight forward: Before displaying the game, the heading is telling the user to input a username as the focus is ser to the username input.
+After confirming the username via the submit button or the "enter" key, the game will be displayed and the username input will be hidden.
 - As default, the game "Coin" will be played.
-Again, after submitting the username, the focus is in the input field, which can be submitted via button or the "enter" key.
+Again, after submitting the username, the focus is on the input field, which can be submitted via button or the "enter" key.
 - The user can then decide to switch between games by clicking the corresponding button (Label "easy", green button with coin symbol: "Coin" game; Label "hard", red button with dice symbol: "Die" game)
 - The game saves previous scores from the score table in the local cache and the next time the page is loaded, the game will check if the username is already in use.
 If yes, it will continue with the old username, if not, it will create a new entry.

 [Back to top](<#contents>)

-## Create a Username
+## Create a username
 - Once the page has loaded, the focus will go to the input field: <br>
 ![username-input](readme-images/username_1st.png)
-- After a username has been set, the game "Coin" starts and becomes visible for the user and the username input will disappear: <br>
+- After a username has been set, the game "Coin" starts and becomes visible to the user and the username input will disappear: <br>
 ![game-start](readme-images/username_2nd.png)

 [Back to top](<#contents>)